sterrenb/flutterhole/PRIVACY.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at FlutterHole unless otherwise defined in this Privacy Policy.

+**Permissions**

+This application requests permissions for the following reasons:

+* Camera: can be used to scan the QR code for your API token;
+* Internet: for obtaining data from your Pi-hole.

 **Information Collection and Use**

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.